Dow, S&P 500 rise on optimism about economic recovery

 (Reuters) -The S&P 500 and the Dow rose on Tuesday, with the benchmark S&P 500 within 0.5% of its record high as investors cheered signs of an improving economy ahead of a week packed with major data that is expected to shed more light on the path of inflation.

 The two indexes are rising for the fourth straight session as investors bet on economically sensitive stocks benefiting the most from a post-COVID-19 recovery.
-The S&P 1500 airlines index added 2.7%.
+The S&P 1500 airlines index .SPCOMAIR added 0.8%.

-The S&P energy index jumped 3.8% on a promising outlook for fuel demand, while financials and materials were up almost 1% each.
+The S&P energy index jumped 3.2% on a promising outlook for fuel demand, while financials hit a record high and materials firmed about 1%.
 [O/R]

+Minneapolis Federal Reserve Bank President Neel Kashkari and Fed vice chair for supervision Randal Quarles reiterated the view that higher prices are transitory.

 Stock markets were unperturbed on Friday by a surge in key inflation readings for April following reassurances from Federal Reserve officials that the ultra-loose monetary policy would remain in place.